The country of Georgia, located to the East of Turkey and South of Russia, is pushing itself forward as an attractive production location.

 With its combination of exquisite architecture, dramatic mountain scenery and Black Sea coastline, it undoubtedly offers a wide range of great backdrops – all within a relatively small distance of each other.

 The main hub for the media industry is capital Tbilisi, an attractive city with a population of just over 1 million.
 Here you can find decent hotels and international transport links.

-And now the Georgian government has increased the country’s appeal to international productions by introducing a film/TV tax rebate law.
+There is also a film/TV tax rebate law in place.
 For information on what the territory has to offer, a good starting point is The Georgian Film Commission (GFC), which operates under the auspices of the Georgian National Film Centre.
 The GFC can advise companies on the rebate, permitting, locations and also introduce local production partners.

 Georgia hasn’t hosted many high-profile international productions as yet, but a few examples of projects that have visited the country are: 5 Days of August by Renny Harlin; Chantrapas by Otar Ioseliani; Since Otar Left by July Bertuceli and Aviatrix of Kazbek by Ineke.The country also hosted the Indian film Kanche.